andrewgcx71/cs61b-sp18/3.Projects/proj3/README.md

-This project is based on Google map, I implemented the back-end for this applicaiton, click on [project discription](https://sp18.datastructur.es/materials/proj/proj3/proj3) for more information and below for a quick demo.
+This project is based on Google map, I implemented the back-end for this applicaiton, click on [project discription](https://sp18.datastructur.es/materials/proj/proj3/proj3) for more information and below for a quick demo for functionalities.

 -----------------------------------------------------------------------------------------------

-Routing
+Double click on each point (point A and Point B) for routing

 ![](https://media.giphy.com/media/PO8GNHTTYiWrp71yj9/giphy.gif)

 -----------------------------------------------------------------------------------------------

-Driving instrucitons
+Single click grey icon(top right corner) to display driving instrucitons

 ![](https://media.giphy.com/media/ZYaqwi2WcdoPpMPsGV/giphy.gif)

 -----------------------------------------------------------------------------------------------

-Zooming in/Zoomming out
+Single click on +/- icon for zooming in/zoomming out

 ![](https://media.giphy.com/media/CeNAJPGCcXH696WCYk/giphy.gif)

 -----------------------------------------------------------------------------------------------

-Autocompletion
+Enter prefix on search bar for autocompletion

 ![](https://media.giphy.com/media/27HMEPwVBxnZNukAps/giphy.gif)